slarriaga/100-days-of-code/log.md

 ### Day 4: February 14 2017

-Today's Progress: Created simple HTML page with CSS to test a simple Javascript function.
+Today's Progress: Created HTML page to test a simple Javascript function.

 Thoughts: Working from scratch like this works better for learning JS I feel, I'll continue to create demo's each day if I can to learn JS and keep my HTML/CSS skills up to date too.